This post is sponsored by Desjardins. All views and opinions expressed represent my own.

 Moreover, when you’re educating yourself, you can start researching what your options are in terms of responsible investing.
 What banks or robo-advisors offer responsible funds, or what funds can you buy yourself in a discount brokerage account?

 Since this was a Desjardins event, Guy shared how Desjardins has been offering their SocieTerra mutual funds for 25 years.
 Here’s a look at their responsible mutual fund offerings as a reference:

 But they also offer responsible ETFs, which offer lower fees that still follow the same ESG criteria of their mutual funds.

-But even if you are currently investing, but still aren’t sure you’re doing it right, you can change paths or strategies at any points.
-Personally, I’ve invested in almost every possible way there is when I was learning how to invest and what was the right path for me.
+But even if you are currently investing, but still aren’t sure you’re doing it right, you can change paths or strategies at any point.
+Personally, I’ve invested in almost every possible way there when I was learning how to invest and what was the right path for me.

 I started out investing in index mutual funds, then switched to actively-managed mutual funds, then eventually decided to do a hybrid of robo-advisor investing and self-directed investing.
 I of course made some mistakes, and those mistakes cost me money in the form of lost returns, but the good thing is you can learn from those mistakes and change course at any time.

 The key thing to remember is it’s better to be invested in the market than not at all.

 We discussed a ton of different things at this event, but I want to share some of the key takeaways I felt were the most memorable and impactful.

 1. Not All Responsible Funds Are the Same